 We’ll discuss each of these in turn, but the important thing about content silos is that you are grouping your content by topic, and organizing it up and down—from broad overviews to very specific topics.

-So now, you’ve created an architecture that leverages hub pages and organizes content into silos.
+So now, you’ve created a site architecture that leverages hub pages and organizes content into silos.
 The next step is what makes them so much more powerful:

 Link closely related pages together.